ChaoticBrave/VagrantStoryRandomizer/README.md

 At the moment, this is in the form of a Python file which has been converted to an executable file.
 It will also only randomize the enemies right now.
 Item randomization is the next area which is to be addressed.
 ## Updates
-* Made an experimental build which randomizes each enemy's random drop.
-May need to be finalized to work around dummied items.
+* Rooms with treasure chests will randomize enemies now.
+Both stable and experimental builds exist which implement these changes.
+The experimental build randomizes each enemy's random drop.
+It may need to be finalized to work around dummied items.
 ## To Do
 * Randomize the random drops which enemies have, as well as the rates as and when they drop them.
+This is partially complete, but the fact that dummied items are included may produce unexpected results.
+To be tested.
 * Randomize the loot which is in the treasure chests.
 This will include making entirely new weapons.
 Get hyped.
 * Randomize the rooms.
 This one's a bit more "pie in the sky" and will warrant a bigger crew.
 ## Using this GitHub project